Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Datasets

 \subsection{Multi-K dataset (2022)}

 Wahab et al. \cite{wahab2022shared} created two novel free-text keystroke dynamics datasets.
 The first was a multi-keyboard keystroke dataset.
-Data was collected by leveraging four physical keyboards - mechanical, membrane, ergonomic and laptop keyboards.
-The second dataset collected data from both English and Chinese languages.
-86 users participated in the data collection - 60 users using four different keyboards during collection and 26 users for the bilingual dataset.
-A keylogger deployed on a website was leveraged for collection of both datasets.
-In order to collect data for the multi-keyboard dataset, three desktop computers and one laptop were arranged in their lab.
-Mechanical, ergonomic and membrane keyboards were connected to the three desktop computers respectively.
-The fourth one was a laptop keyboard.
-All the four keyboards were QWERTY physical keyboards.
-Mechanical keyboards leverage spring supported switches to deploy each key and detect a keypress.
-They can be noisy and are used by typists and gamers.
+Data was collected by leveraging four physical keyboards: mechanical, membrane, ergonomic, and laptop keyboards.
+For the second dataset, data was collected in both English and Chinese languages.
+86 users participated in the data collection: 60 users for the multi-keyboard dataset and 26 users for the bilingual dataset.
+A keylogger deployed on a website was leveraged for the collection of both datasets.

-In this study, the four different types of keyboards used include a Das mechanical keyboard with the MX-Brown switch, a PERIBOARD-512 ergonomic keyboard, a Logitech MK270 membrane keyboard, and a DELL Latitude 5410 laptop computer with a chicklet style keyboard.
-The Das mechanical keyboard is specifically designed to mitigate the demand on the fingers while typing, while the PERIBOARD-512 ergonomic keyboard offers an angled design for more comfort.
-The Logitech MK270 membrane keyboard, on the other hand, is relatively cheap and quiet, with short key travel and a single pressure pad for registering keystrokes.
-The DELL Latitude 5410 laptop computer, uses a 14-inch chicklet style keyboard.
-To collect data, the researchers developed a web system based on Python luanguage leveraging the Django modules, which was hosted on an Amazon cloud server.